varigence/docs/posts/2018-04-24-bimlflex-integrating-with-mds-load-to-mds.md

 The video starts with a creation of a Master Data Services Model for the Product management.
 The Model contains a Product Entity that in turn contains attributes.
 The creation of the Entity also creates an MDS staging table in the MDS database.
 To read data out of MDS a subscription view is created.
 This view is also used by the load process to check for existing records.

-### Creating the BimlFlex metadata.
+### Creating the BimlFlex metadata

 In BimlFlex, the metadata is managed through a central repository.
 The management of this metadata is done through an Excel front end.
 This allows for modeling and management of metadata, source to target mappings and more.
-The example in the video uses a direct connection from source to destination, loading MDS straight from the AdventureWorks LT source system.
+The example in the video uses a direct connection from source to destination, loading MDS straight from the AdventureWorksLT source system.
 A common approach is for the MDS loads to be integrated into the Data warehouse loads.
 Using either a source view on top of the Data Warehouse or a staging table that is part of a source system load as the source for the MDS load.

 For the load to MDS the MDS connection is specified as `Master Data Services` in the `IntegrationStage` column.